Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Path leading to AHI

-The distinction between ``human-inspired" and ``human-assisted" AI pertains to the extent of human involvement and influence in the development and operation of artificial intelligence systems.
-A summary of this taxonomy is illustrated geometrically in Fig. \ref{fig:intelX}, along with the temporal progression (directed arrows) of each paradigm in the evolutionary trajectory of the work that has been done in the last few decades (from \textbf{Past} to \textbf{Future}).
-More specifically, assuming stable centroids of the studies conducted around human and machine intelligences, a \textbf{\textit{human-inspired}} trajectory will expand future works around these centroids, thereby naturally leading to more commonalities, i.e., increased biological plausibility due to everlasting incremental research around the same or similar ideas.
-In the \textbf{\textit{human-assisted}} approach, the trend is reverse i.e., the future overlap between machine and human intelligences tend to shrink allowing hybrid designs to emerge and have better capacity to effectively address intelligence problem.
-Human assistance is not used as part of the training processs but rather used as the essential component of the system.
-On the contrary, \textbf{\textit{human-independent}} trend moves the centroids of the literature works in different directions while their expansion is likely to continue, potentially creating more overlaps between the two distinct intelligences.
-Fig. \ref{fig:AHIplot} illustrates these options in detail and in the following subsections, we shall closely explore verbally each one of these options.
+{The distinction between HIns and HAss lies in the degree of human involvement in developing and operating AI systems.} A summary of this taxonomy is illustrated geometrically in Fig. \ref{fig:intelX}, along with the temporal progression (directed arrows) of each paradigm in the evolutionary trajectory of the work that has been done in the last few decades.
+More specifically, assuming stable centroids of the studies conducted around human and machine intelligences, a \textbf{\textit{human-inspired}} (\textit{HIns}) trajectory will expand future works around these centroids, leading to more commonalities, i.e., increased biological plausibility due to everlasting incremental research around similar ideas.
+In the \textbf{\textit{human-assisted}} (\textit{HIns}) approach, the trend is reverse, i.e., the future overlap between machine and human intelligences tends to shrink, allowing hybrid designs to emerge and have a better capacity to effectively address the intelligence problem.
+Human assistance is not used as part of the training process but rather {treated} as the essential component of the system.
+On the contrary, \textbf{\textit{human-independent}} (\textit{HInd}) trend moves the centroids of the literature works in different directions while their expansion is likely to continue, potentially creating more overlaps between the two distinct intelligences {(also see Fig. \ref{fig:AHIplot})}.